Mike Hamlin, December 22nd, 2015

 WW: Can you tell me where and when you were born?

-By the way in terms of school, I did not go to - start school - until two years after when I was old enough.
-Cause I was babysitting my sister as my mother worked in the cotton field.
+By the way in terms of school, I did not go to start school until two years after when I was old enough.
+Because I was babysitting my sister as my mother worked in the cotton field.
 I’d be sitting on a blanket on the edge of the field and she’d be out there picking cotton and I’d be entertaining my little sister.
-So when I - we ended up - I started school about 3rd grade and I had a lot of catching up to do but, I handled that.
-We went to town, we moved to Canton and lived in a house there that my aunt had lived in and I went to school there for two years, I got this job in a liquor store - almost got killed, 'cause the owners - a young – two young – a young white couple - had me doing all kinds of things.
+So when I - we ended up - I started school about the third grade and I had a lot of catching up to do but, I handled that.
+We went to town, we moved to Canton and lived in a house there that my aunt had lived in and I went to school there for two years, I got this job in a liquor store.
+Almost got killed, because the owners, a young white couple, had me doing all kinds of things.
 You know, I could do any job in the store including cash register, meat counter, stock, whatever.
 And they enjoyed watching me.
 They were just amused.
 I was big for my age, 10 years old.
 And they had a nephew about your size, 17 years old, he was a high school football player.
-He didn’t like me, because they liked me and so he worked there in the summer when he was out of school so one day I went back to the back of the store [laughter], to get something out of the meat counter, I mean, cooler.
+He didn’t like me, because they liked me and so he worked there during the summer when he was out of school so one day I went back to the back of the store [laughter], to get something out of the meat cooler.
 And he was standing there in the door with a sharp knife, a butcher's knife.
-And he was coming at me with it, and it slipped outta his hands [laughter] and stuck into his foot.
-[Laughter] And he howled, and of course I didn’t laugh, but that probably saved my life cause, he could have killed me and they would have been nothing said about it.
-But anyway, eventually my father, he had gotten run out of Mississippi, but then he got ran out of Kansas City, Missouri, because he was - he got in some argument with a guy in a bar, probably over a woman or something, and he opened fire on this man point blank and shot him once in the leg [laughter].
+And he was coming at me with it, and it slipped out of his hands [laughter] and stuck into his foot.
+[Laughter] And he howled, and of course I didn’t laugh, but that probably saved my life because, he could have killed me and they would have been nothing said about it.
+But anyway, eventually my father, he had gotten run out of Mississippi, but then he got ran out of Kansas City, Missouri, because he was — he got in some argument with a guy in a bar, probably over a woman or something, and he opened fire on this man point blank and shot him once in the leg [laughter].
 So he had to flee from Kansas City and came here.
-And after he came here, he - was in 1946.
+And after he came here, he — this was in 1946.
 In ’47, he brought me and my sister here.
 And my mother and grandmother went to Kansas City.
 That brought me to Detroit.
 That was in August of 1947 and we started the school in September.

 WW: Where did you move to in the city?